emartey/Word_Guess_Command_Line_Game/README.md

 # Word_Guess_Command_Line_Game

-Welcome to Word Guess /GIFS/Command Line Game!
+Welcome to Word Guess Command Line Game!
 This game features major sports teams from the great state of Texas.
 Use your skills and knowhow to guess which team is listed.
 Instructions:

 1. Open /GIFS/command terminal to start game